gerph/riscos-presenter/rougol/speaker-notes.md

 This makes it easy to work into a build pipeline.

-The Github project builds a Linux version of the tool...
+The Github project for `robuild-client` itself builds a Linux version of the tool...

 <step>